Selenium's uses & flaws

 Install PHPUnit via PHP's command line PEAR client

-# if needed, add the PEAR channels for PHPUnit and its dependencies
+the PEAR channels for PHPUnit and its dependencies

 pear channel-discover pear.phpunit.de